 This is the second highest and most famous mountain in the Wasatch.
 It is a prominant mountain with a seven mile long ridgeline of several peaks.
 It rises abruply for over 6,000 feet above the valley floor and provides an awesome backdrop to the cities below especially during winter.
 Many people come to climb it each year making it a popular tourist destination.
 The mountain is primarily dominated by horizontal bands of limestone, quartzite, and dolomite.
 Heavy glaciation has created at least seven alpine cirques around the mountain.
 The less traveled cirques provide interesting routes and solitude.

 Mountain goats were introduced to Mount Timpanogos in 1981 and have flourished ever since.
 You are guaranteed to see some of them clinging to the cliffs below the summit wall.
 Many people will see them right on the trail while climbing up to the ridge.
-It was pretty obvious that they were used to seeing humans.
+It is obvious that they are not scared of humans and used to seeing hikers on this mountain.